 Remember to leave 2-3 inches below the bottom shelf of your plate rack.

-Add S Hooks if desired to hold additional items.
+Add S Hooks if desired to hang additional items if desired.

 This Easter Tablescape and Bunny Tour showcases the newly installed plate rack.
-It also includes one of my original painting – Mother’s Love Print
+It also includes one of my original paintings – Mother’s Love Print.

-The deep shelf on this Easy DIY Plate Rack allows for the layering of plates, vases, bread boards, etc.
+The deep shelf on this Easy DIY Plate Rack allows for layering plates, vases, breadboards, etc.

 The Twig Plate Chargers DIY was one of my first projects on the blog.

-As you can see, the plate rack continues to hold all my collections and is constantly evolving.
+As you can see, the plate rack continues to hold all my collections and constantly evolves.

 Pin It To Remember It